East Pakistan

-East Pakistan was formed with West Pakistan at the reorganization of One Unit Scheme orchestrated by the 3rd prime minister of Pakistan, Mohammad Ali.
+East Pakistan was formed with West Pakistan at the reorganisation of the One Unit Scheme orchestrated by the 3rd prime minister of Pakistan, Mohammad Ali.
 The Constitution of Pakistan of 1956 replaced the Pakistani monarchy with an Islamic republic.
 Bengali politician H.S.
 Suhrawardy served as the Prime Minister of Pakistan between 1956 and 1957 and a Bengali bureaucrat Iskander Mirza became the first President of Pakistan.
-The 1958 Pakistani coup d'état brought general Ayub Khan to power.
+The 1958 Pakistani coup d'état brought General Ayub Khan to power.
 Khan replaced Mirza as president and launched a crackdown against pro-democracy leaders.
 Khan enacted the Constitution of Pakistan of 1962 which ended universal suffrage.
 By 1966, Sheikh Mujibur Rahman emerged as the preeminent opposition leader in Pakistan and launched the six-point movement for autonomy and democracy.
 The 1969 uprising in East Pakistan contributed to Ayub Khan's overthrow.
-Another general, Yahya Khan, usurped the presidency and enacted martial law.
+Another General, Yahya Khan, usurped the presidency and enacted martial law.
 In 1970, Yahya Khan organised Pakistan's first federal general election.
 The Awami League emerged as the single largest party, followed by the Pakistan Peoples Party.
 The military junta stalled in accepting the results, leading to civil disobedience, the Bangladesh Liberation War, 1971 Bangladesh genocide and persecution of Biharis.

 The East Pakistan Provincial Assembly was the legislative body of the territory, it was the largest provincial legislature in Pakistan and elections were held only twice in 1954 and 1970.
 During the Bangladesh Liberation War in 1971, most Bengali members elected to the Pakistani National Assembly and the East Pakistani provincial assembly became members of the Constituent Assembly of Bangladesh.

 Due to the strategic importance of East Pakistan, the Pakistani union was a member of the Southeast Asia Treaty Organization.
 The economy of East Pakistan grew at an average of 2.6% between 1960 and 1965.
 The federal government invested more funds and foreign aid in West Pakistan, even though East Pakistan generated a major share of exports.
 However, President Ayub Khan did implement significant industrialisation in East Pakistan.
-The Kaptai Dam was built in 1965.
-The Eastern Refinery was established in Chittagong.
+The Kaptai Dam was built in 1965, and the Eastern Refinery was established in Chittagong.
 Dacca was declared as the second capital of Pakistan and planned as the home of the national parliament.
 The government recruited American architect Louis Kahn to design the national assembly complex in Dacca.